Four Chaplains Day, February 3rd

 Their Legacy Lives On

-The story of Four Chaplains is one that extends beyond our personal circumstances.
-We learn from them the value of things like love, kindness, and sacrifice.
+The story of Four Chaplains extends beyond our circumstances.
+We learn from them the value of love, kindness, and sacrifice.
 Likely knowing their end was near, they never ceased to offer encouragement to those around them.
-I am confident that the spirit of service and dedication displayed by these heroes is still prevalent in our armed forces.
-When I hear stories of a Marine throwing himself on a grenade to save his buddies, or a Soldier running through gunfire to secure a fallen comrade, or even a leader who places the needs of their subordinates before their own, I know that same selfless service still permeates the military that I love so dearly.
+I am confident that these heroes’ spirit of service and dedication is still prevalent in our armed forces.
+When I hear stories of a Marine throwing himself on a grenade to save his buddies, or a Soldier running through gunfire to secure a fallen comrade or even a leader who places the needs of their subordinates before their own, I know that same selfless service still permeates the military that I love so dearly.